danielomesi/danielomesi/README.md

 ## 🚀 About Me
-24 y/o
+25 y/o

-2nd Year Student at The Academic College of Tel Aviv-Yafo.
+Student at The Academic College of Tel Aviv-Yafo.

+Expected Graduation: August 2025

 ## 🛠 Skills